NCI-Team/team-training/CCNA/Layer 2/Vlans.md

-### Goals
+# Goals

-- The trainee understand the concept of vlans
+- The trainee understand the concept of vlans.
-- The trainee will understand how vlans work
+- The trainee will understand how vlans work.
-- The trainee will know how to configure vlans
+- The trainee will know how to configure vlans.

-### Tasks
+## Tasks

 - What are vlans?
 - What are the benefits of using vlans?
 - How do vlans work?
 Explain in detail.
 - What is the difference between trunk and access ports?
 How vlan tagging works in each one?
 - There is more than one type of vlan, two of them are native vlan and default vlan.
 Explain each one and what is the difference between them.
-- Configure the following lab:<br>
+- Configure the following lab:

 ![VLANS](../../Images/vlans-lab.png)

-<ins>Addressing Table</ins>
+### Addressing Table

 | Hostname | Interface | IP Address     | Subnet Mask     | Default Gateway |
 |----------|-----------|----------------|------------------|------------------|
 | S1       | VLAN 99   | 192.168.99.11   | 255.255.255.0    | N/A               |